caspergrl/GT-UX-UI-Dec2022-June2023/09-week/01-lesson.md

 Review

 ## SLIDE 5
-IA is the science of organizing and structuring the content of websites, web and mobile applications, and social media software.
+Information architecture refers to the science of organizing information within digital products.
+For example, when designers create apps and websites, they lay out each individual screen so that the user can easily find the information they need.
+They also create a flow that lets users navigate between screens without much effort.
+Part of our job is to determine the right organization and flow.

 ## SLIDE 6
 Review